-So, what happened?
-The story of The Great Video Game Crash of 1983
+Useful Notes: The Great Video Game Crash of 1983

 - Atari refused to give game designers authorial credit or royalty for their work.
 That led to a culture of dissent where many of its programmers started their own companies to make games for the 2600 (of which the most successful is Activision).
 Atari lost its legal attempts to prevent the use of its cartridge format, which allowed the most creative people in the industry to directly compete with Atari's own efforts.

 - Atari's business strategy—sell its consoles as cheaply as possible while relying on game sales for its profit margin—made the situation worse.
 The strategy worked when Atari had a home-market monopoly on Space Invaders and Asteroids, but when competing companies produced either better or cheaper-yet-comparable work, Atari's profits suffered.

 - December 7, 1982 is the closest thing the gaming industry has for a "Black Tuesday": during a shareholder meeting, Atari projected a 10-15% profit increase—way below the 50% people predicted Atari would announce.
 The stock of Warner Communications (Atari's parent company) dropped 33% on the next day, and a mini-scandal erupted when people discovered that the president of Atari had sold 5,000 shares of the company only a half-hour before he made that fateful announcement.

-- A glut of companies attempting to cash in on Atari's success gave consumers too many choices — which meant no one system could succeed in the long term because very few consumers would buy more than one.
-The glut of home systems included (amongst others) the Bally Astrocade, Colecovision, Coleco Gemini, Emerson Arcadia 2001, Magnavox Odyssey2, Mattel Intellivision, Vectrex, Sears Tele-Games, and Fairchild Channel F-System II.
+- A glut of companies attempting to cash in on Atari's success gave consumers too many choices which meant no one system could succeed in the long term because very few consumers would buy more than one.
+The glut of home systems included (amongst others) the Bally Astrocade, Colecovision, Coleco Gemini, Emerson Arcadia 2001, Magnavox Odyssey and Odyssey², Mattel Intellivision, Vectrex, Sears Tele-Games, and Fairchild Channel F-System II.
 Many of these featured indistinguishable libraries in part because Atari, Coleco, and Mattel released games for each other's consoles.
 (The current trope image shows the exact problem left to consumers looking to determine just what system to buy.)
 Consumers largely waited to see which console dominated and by the time everyone figured out that nobody would, companies had started going out of business.

 - A similar problem occurred with software development.
 Companies could produce games for these systems without much cost; since they figured all video games would sell regardless of quality, poor titles from dozens of hastily-created upstarts flooded the market.
 Non-video game companies (like Quaker Oats) produced thinly-disguised commercials for their products, such as Chase the Chuck Wagon (Purina) and The Kool-Aid Man.
 As the Crash started, these companies died off first.